desihub/desidatamodel/doc/QUICKLOOK/qa-integ-CAMERA-EXPID.rst

 RA               [266.49, ...] floar[500] List of right ascention for all the 500 targets assigned to the fibers in this camera
-DEC              [21.97,...]   float[500] List of declinations for all the 500 targets assigned to the fibers in this camera STD_FIBERID      [11, 63,...]  int[NS]    List of the fiber IDs assigned to NS standard stars DELTAMAG         [0.,0.,...]   float[500] List of mag differences between the fibermag and the imaging magnitude for the associated target in the fibermap
-DELTAMAG_TGT     [-2.92,...]   float[N]   List of the average fiber magnitudes for each of the N target types in this camera: QSO, LRG, ELG, STD, MWS, etc
-DELTAMAG_STATUS  ALARM         string     Status of DELTAMAG_TGT
+DEC              [21.97,...]   float[500] List of declinations for all the 500 targets assigned to the fibers in this camera STD_FIBERID      [11, 63,...]  int[NS]    List of the fiber IDs assigned to NS standard stars DELTAMAG         [0.,0.,...]   float[500] List of mag diff b/w the fibermag and the imaging mag from the fibermap DELTAMAG_TGT     [-2.92,...]   float[N]   List of the average fiber mag for each of N target types in this camera DELTAMAG_STATUS  ALARM         string     Status of DELTAMAG_TGT
 ================ ============= ========== ==============================================